SpeculativeCoder/AdhocDocumentation/README.md

 Create a directory `c:/UE/ue-4.27-html5-es3/certs`

-Copy the following files from `c:/Projects/adhoc-web/certs` to `c:/UE/ue-4.27-html5-es3/certs`:
+Copy the following files from `c:/ThirdPerson/adhoc-web/certs` to `c:/UE/ue-4.27-html5-es3/certs`:
-- adhoc.cer
+- thirdperson.cer
-- adhoc.key
+- thirdperson.key
-- adhoc-ca.cer
+- thirdperson-ca.cer

-This directory or its files should **never** be checked in to git - you can add `certs/` to the `.gitignore` in `c:/UE/ue-4.27-html5-es3` to help avoid accidentally checking in the certs.
+This directory or its files should **never** be checked in to git (the UnrealEngine .gitignore should already be ignoring by default but be sure you never accidentally add or check them in).

 ### Add a hosts file entry for your domain